bdwilson/hubitat/Geohopper-Presence/README.md

 --------------------
 1. Go to Drivers Code and create a new device using [virtual-mobile-presence.groovy](https://github.com/ajpri/STApps/blob/master/devicetypes/ajpri/virtual-mobile-presence.src/virtual-mobile-presence.groovy).
 2. Go to Devices and create a new virtual device '''name it whatever the location name will be called in GeoHopper with a - and a USER after it'''.
-Network Device ID can be '''VIRTUAL_PRESENCE_1'''.
+Mine are called "Virtual Presence - Brian" and "Virtual Presence - OtherUser".
+Network Device ID can be
+'''VIRTUAL_PRESENCE_1''' for the first.
 Type will be the type you configured in step 1.
 Make sure Location and/or Hub is selected and select create.
-For intance, mine is named "Virtual Presence - Brian" and my Geohopper location is named "Virtual Presence".
-You can create multiple virtual devices and give them different names after the "-" then you can reference them after the location below in #5 and use that new webhook in #8.
+For this example, mine is named "Virtual Presence - Brian" and my Geohopper location in #8 below is named "Virtual Presence".
+You can create multiple virtual devices and give them different names after the " - " then you can reference them after the location below in #5 and use that new webhook in #8.
 3. Go to Apps Code and
 create a new App from code geohopper-presence.groovy.
 Save it.
 Click Oauth.